Skip to main content

 character.StartVoiceSession();

-StartVoiceSession() sends start_voice to the server (enabling Deepgram STT) and starts the microphone.
+StartVoiceSession() sends start_voice to the server (enabling server-side STT) and starts the microphone.
 When you call EndVoiceSession(), it sends stop_voice and stops the mic.

 STT Responses